activecm/rita-legacy/Contributing.md

   * If an issue already exists, add the relevant info in a comment
   * If not, create an issue and include the relevant info
 * Give very specific descriptions of how to reproduce the bug
-  * Log files can be found at ~/.rita/logs
 * Include the output of `rita --version`
 * Include a description of your hardware (e.g. CPU, RAM, filesystems)
 * Tell us about the size of the test and the physical resources available